hepcat72/TILDETeams/review_meeting_guidelines.md

 ### SOFTWARE ENGINEERING PHASES

 This document is a part of the SCMP (Software Configuration Management Plan).
-It is created by the CM Leader at the very start of a project.
+It is created by the CM Leader at the start of a project.

 1. Planning
    - Software Project Management Plan (SPMP)
-   - Software Configuration Management Plan (SCMP)  **WE ARE HERE**
+   - Software Configuration Management Plan (SCMP)
    - Software Quality Assurance Plan (SQAP)
    - Software Testing Plan (STP)
 2. Requirements
 3. Design
 4. Implementation
 5. Testing
+6. Quality Assurance  **WE ARE HERE**
-6. Maintenance
+7. Maintenance

-### CHANGE CONTROL PROCESS
+### CHANGE CONTROL PROCESS (QUALITY ASSURANCE PHASE)

 Each step described here is dependent on the steps before it.
 The process for each step should be described in the SCMP, e.g. the process by which a change request is approved.
 This document does not describe the processes outside the scope of a review meeting.